TIDEL Park: Other projects

 Several other TIDEL Parks have been established across the state.
 In 2010, a TIDEL park was established in Coimbatore.
 Spanning 914000 ft2, it was built at a cost of ₹4.07 billion.
 The park was built on a 9.5 acre plot near arterial Avinashi road in Peelamedu.
 Conceived in August 2006, foundation stone for the Park was laid in February 2007, and the construction began in September 2008.
 The park has five floors apart from three underground floors.
 In 2024, a new TIDEL Park complex was opened in the western suburb of Pattabiram in Chennai.
 The 21-storey building spanning across 557000 ft2 was constructed at an estimated cost of ₹2.85 billion.

 The state government has planned to expand the existing TIDEL Park in Coimbatore on an adjoining 9 acre plot at a cost of ₹2.5 billion.
 Parks have also been planned at other cities such as Madurai, Tiruchirappalli.
-Smaller neo parks have also been planned in Tiruppur, Vellore, Salem, Thanjavur, Thoothukudi, and Sivagangai with the first such park inagurated in Villupuram in 2024.
+Smaller neo parks have also been planned in Tiruppur, Vellore, Salem, Thanjavur, Thoothukudi, and Sivagangai with the first such park inaugurated in Villupuram in 2024.